SS-Atlantis/AtlantisCmd/docs/pkg_development.rst

 ..
-Copyright 2021, Salish Sea Atlantis project contributors, The University of British Columbia, and CSIRO ..
+Copyright 2021 – present by the Salish Sea Atlantis project contributors,
+..
+The University of British Columbia, and CSIRO.
+..
 ..
 Licensed under the Apache License, Version 2.0 (the "License");
 .. you may not use this file except in compliance with the License.